JuliaGeometry/VoronoiCells.jl/README.md

 ```

 At the time of writing, the latest *official/tagged* versions of VoronoiDelaunay and [GeometricalPredicates](https://github.com/JuliaGeometry/GeometricalPredicates.jl) do not provide correct results for *VoronoiCells*.
-After installation *VoronoiCells* checks out the latest version of these packages with the script `deps/build.jl`.
+Therefore, after installation of *VoronoiCells* you must check out the latest version of these packages:

-If this fails you can manually run

 ```julia
 Pkg.checkout("VoronoiDelaunay")